UGEcko/bsScripts/README.md

 Scripts

+If any of the functions, scripts, or hyperlinks in this ReadMe stop working, please contact me on discord UG-Ecko#5794

 ---

-If you want to try organzization, head [here](https://github.com/UGEcko/bsScripts/tree/org) If any of the functions, scripts, or hyperlinks in this ReadMe stop working, please contact me on discord UG-Ecko#5794
+If you want to try organization, head [here](https://github.com/UGEcko/bsScripts/tree/org)